 “Beep beep!” my alarm went off at 10pm.
 I woke up my sleepy legs, tossed my pajamas in the laundry bag and jumped into my heavy EMT pants.
-Dreading over the overnight shift lying ahead of me, I would be lying if I had not glanced twice at my double-padded mattress.
+Dreading over the overnight shift ahead of me, I would be lying if I had not glanced twice at my double-padded mattress.
 After all, I’ve grown to prefer night shifts; they have allowed me to build stronger bonds with my coworkers, who I share 3am coffee and pass out on the couch with.

 I believe shared hardships bring people together.
 This occurred to me when I met Doudou, a girl from the rural China, 9 years ago at a local hospital in Beijing.
-I had an outsized adenoid that obstructed my airway, and she had a sphenoid tumor pressing on her optic chiasm that took away all of her vision.
+I had an outsized adenoid that obstructed my airway, and she had a sphenoid tumor pressing on her optic chiasm that took away her vision.
 We bonded through the fear for our impending surgery.
 However, as much as I thought I understood her experience as a patient, I realized I didn’t know much at all when she told me that her biggest wish was to go see Tiananmen Square, a landmark I drove by routinely but never cared to look twice.
 Closing and opening my eyes again and again, I wondered: “what’s it like to be blind, what does the world look like in her dreams?”
 Soon, the narrative of Tiananmen Square became my daily bedtime story to her.
 Although I may not have truly grasped the agony of blindness, I felt the gratitude to share a sweet part of her dream.

 “Phew, right on time”, I arrived at the squad room and picked up one of my worst enemies: the old-fashioned handheld radio.
 When I first started working on MERT(Penn EMS), I constantly struggled with understanding dispatcher’s message amidst the symphony of noises.
 The embarrassment from inept communication reminded me of my faceoff with language and cultural barriers six years ago, when I first moved to the U.S..
 Fortunately, being a first-generation immigrant has taught me the value of welcoming challenges with hard work.
 Interacting with people who differ from me, I learned the courage to look them in the eyes, question my assumptions and make connections that I once thought were impossible.
 My effort paid off again when I finally trained my ears to extract key information from the abstruse buzzes of the radio.